-For farm and rural environments, studies have suggested that the associated lifestyle as well as early higher and diverse microbial exposure might play roles in lower risk of allergic immune response later in childhood and adulthood (32,33).
+For farm and rural environments, studies have suggested that the associated lifestyle as well as early higher and diverse microbial exposure might play a role in lower risk of allergic immune response later in childhood and adulthood (32,33).
 The indoor and outdoor related microbial profile in urban environments might differ considerably from those in rural areas, in terms of levels, composition, and diversity (34), and therefore might also have different effects on allergic outcomes.
 Nevertheless and apart from bio-geographical conditions, lower prevalences of hay fever and allergic sensitization have also been consistently observed with a higher number of (older) siblings in urban areas (10,11).
 Family size or more frequent human contact in general is suggested to be a source of higher microbial and viral exposure through shedding and sharing among themselves (7,35).
 According to the “hygiene hypothesis” (7), this might have the potential to attenuate the harmful effects of increased hygienic conditions and lower xenogeneic pressure associated with a “Westernized” life style on the maturating immune system, resulting in increased risks for allergy prone diseases in urban environments.
 In fact, although we here consistently observed that a higher suggested microbial and viral load indoors through occupants around birth was strongly associated with a higher risk of infections during the first year of life, this association was reversed for asthma and allergic rhinitis later in childhood.
 Further, for two out of four participating birth cohorts, sizeable inverse associations with allergic rhinitis were also found when we additionally took daycare attendance before the second birthday into account in the indoor score.
 A recent urban birth cohort study in the U.S. observed a bi-directional relationship between cumulative early day care attendance with asthma, pointing out a reduced risk for asthma with increased duration of daycare attendance (> 1800 hours) (36).
 Further, previous studies looking at the health effects of early higher exposure to microbial components in urban settled house dust (most prominently floor and mattress dust) are also partly in line with our findings for asthma and allergic rhinitis.
 According to the available literature, higher and more diverse microbial loads indoors have been associated with lower risks for allergic outcomes in a few small-scale studies (37–39).
 Lastly, especially the combination of large family size and exposure to farming was associated with a remarkable decrease in hay fever in a previous study (40).
 However, it was not possible to disentangle the effects of both protective factors, suggesting two different biological mechanisms and pointing out the magnitude of both environmental determinants in relation to allergy prone diseases.